-Interstate 73 is a new freeway first planned in 1991 as part of High Priority Corridor 5 as defined by the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA).
-Amendments to the routing of Interstate 73 occurred in 1995 with the passage of the National Highway System Designation Act and in 1998 with the passage of the Transportation Efficiency Act for the 21st Century (TEA-21).
-In addition to providing for Interstate 73, High Priority Corridor 5 includes the extension of already-existing Interstate 74 from its current eastern terminus in Cincinnati, Ohio, east to Myrtle Beach, South Carolina.
+Interstate 73 is a freeway first planned in 1991 as part of High Priority Corridor 5 as defined by the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA).
+Amendments to the routing of I-73 occurred in 1995 with the passage of the National Highway System Designation Act and in 1998 with the passage of the Transportation Efficiency Act for the 21st Century (TEA-21).
+In addition to providing for I-73, High Priority Corridor 5 includes the extension of already-existing Interstate 74 from its current eastern terminus in Cincinnati, Ohio, east to Myrtle Beach, South Carolina.

 High Priority Corridor